davidedepp/davidedepp-android-beacons/documentation/index.md

 	TiBeacons.addEventListener("exitedRegion", alert);
 	TiBeacons.addEventListener("determinedRegionState", alert);

+Decide whether you want auto-ranging, and turn it on via `TiBeacons.setAutoRange(true)` if you want it, or `TiBeacons.setAutoRange(false)` if not.

 Start ranging beacons in a region.
 This takes takes more energy and will report the approximate distance of the device to the beacon.

 	TiBeacons.startRangingForBeacons({